cammdu/crystal-toolbox/installation/Dials,mdx2,NeXpy.md

-# Introduction to DIALS, mdx2, nexpy and cctbx
+# Introduction to DIALS, mdx2, NeXpy
 ### Tailored to users who aim to model inorganic materials using crystallographic software

 <details>